wxIshiko/wxCharts/README.md

 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+5. Submit a pull request

-## History
+wxCharts tries to comply with the coding conventions of the main wxWidgets project.
+Contributions should broadly follow these conventions too.

 ## Credits

+wxCharts is largely based on the Chart.js project (http://chartjs.org/).
+It re-uses many of the ideas and implementations of that project and adpated them to C++ and the wxWidgets environment.

 ## License